Battle of El Adde: Cover-up

 According to CNN, "to prevent details of what happened at El Adde from emerging, Kenya's government used a rarely enforced law prohibiting the distribution of images or information likely to cause public fear and alarm or undermine security operations.
-One local blogger who tweeted a photograph showing of the aftermath of the attack was promptly arrested.
+One local blogger who tweeted a photograph showing the aftermath of the attack was promptly arrested.
 He was later released without charge."

 "There is clearly an attempt to mislead Kenyans and to hide the truth about what happened," said Patrick Gathara, a political commentator and cartoonist who lashed out at the KDF and Kenyan government in local newspapers after the attack.
 "It is being hidden to avoid accountability."

 "Who died for you in El Adde?"
 Gathara believes there is a deliberate attempt "to avoid accountability."Added Gathara, "It is all very deliberate and designed to avoid public demands for senior officials and officers to be held responsible for failures.
 "The truth about El Adde is being hidden from Kenyans, not from Al-Shabaab."

 CNN reports, "Tellingly, Al-Shabaab's propaganda video uses the Kenyan authorities' own words against them, highlighting the inaccurate KDF press release sent in the immediate aftermath of the attack, and accusing the KDF of "distorting the truth and blatantly lying to their public."

 Analysts say the KDF's lack of transparency has only provided more fodder for Al-Shabaab's ideological battle."

 "Although they cite national security reasons, what they end up doing is creating an opportunity for Al-Shabaab to propagandize their victories, perhaps exaggerate them," said Peter Pham, director of the Atlantic Council's Africa Center."But there's no way of countering that narrative because there is no real narrative coming from the government."

 "The AU [African Union] would be better served by contesting the Al-Shabaab narrative, not ceding ground to it," said Paul D. Williams, Associate Professor of International Affairs at George Washington University, who specializes in reporting on peacekeeping missions.

 "Silence is not a winning strategy in the world of strategic communications," he told CNN in late January, shortly after the attack.